tenbits/hardhat/docs/network-helpers/reference.md

 Takes a snapshot of the state of the blockchain at the current block.

-Returns: An object with a `restore` method that can be used to reset the network to this state.
+Returns: An object with a `restore` method that can be used to reset the network to the state in the snapshot.

 Example: